-Cooking with gas takes on a literal meaning when you prepare food on a gas stove.
-Many common problems can obstruct your ability to cook with gas, and it only takes a few minutes to troubleshoot most of them.
-Be sure to take necessary precautions when troubleshooting, performing maintenance or repairing gas stove.
+Gas stoves are often preferred for serious home cooks who like precise temperature controls and instant heat, but gas stoves can have several common problems that delay your cooking.
+It only takes a few minutes to troubleshoot most of them.
+Take necessary precautions when troubleshooting, performing maintenance, or repairing a gas stove.
 Always leave any repairs that could cause a gas leak to the professionals.

 Video of the Day

 A very common gas stove problem is a surface burner that won't light.
 This could be caused by the pilot light being extinguished if your stove has one or the burner portholes getting clogged.
 If your gas stove is equipped with an electric igniter, there could be a loss of electricity that's keeping it from working.
 The ignition switch could be malfunctioning if the stove has power but you don't hear the usual clicking when you try to light it.
 If your stove clicks when you try to light it but you don't smell any gas, there could be a disruption of the gas flow.